 Art Gallery of Ballarat, Ballarat, VIC | 9 July

-Flight dates are subject to change depending on weather conditions – please check venue websites for further information on individual flights.
+Flight dates are subject to change depending on weather conditions and COVID-19 related restrictions, please check venue websites for further information.

 Follow the skywhales' journey throughout the tour with #WhereAreTheSkywhales on Twitter.